upstream-se/guidebook-draft/docs/motivation/problem-space/index.md

 Software systems are commonly initiated as projects, but they rarely remain confined to the temporal boundaries of those projects.
 In practice, many systems persist for years or decades, continuing to operate and evolve long after their initial development phase has concluded.

 Research on software evolution consistently characterizes long-lived systems as the norm rather than the exception.
-Lehman’s work describes software systems as continuously changing entities whose lifetime extends well beyond their original context of creation ([Lehman & Ramil, 2003](../resources/bibliography.md#lehman-ramil-2003)).
+Lehman’s work describes software systems as continuously changing entities whose lifetime extends well beyond their original context of creation ([Lehman & Ramil, 2003](../../resources/bibliography/#lehman-ramil-2003)).
 Once deployed and adopted, a system becomes embedded in organizational processes and external dependencies that make replacement costly or impractical.
+Contemporary syntheses of technical debt research likewise show that structural decisions made during early development persist and influence system evolution across extended time horizons ([Ampatzoglou et al., 2022](../../resources/bibliography/#ampatzoglou-etal-2022)).

 As software systems persist, they typically outlive: